suryanavv/BridgeSpace/supabase_setup.md

 The application supports private spaces using a secret key.
 Files and texts can be shared within these private spaces, accessible only to users with the correct key.

 ### Automatic Cleanup
-A scheduled job runs daily to clean up files and texts older than 7 days, preventing storage bloat.
+A scheduled job runs daily at midnight IST (18:30 UTC) to clean up files and texts older than 7 days, preventing storage bloat.
+The cleanup function uses Indian Standard Time (IST) timezone for determining which files to delete.

 ### Network-Based Sharing
 Users on the same network can share files and texts without authentication, using their network prefix as an identifier.